The Pageantry and Politics of Medieval Tournaments: An Overview

 Some closing thoughts

-There is much more to write about; armor and heraldry during tournaments, how tournaments were organized, the actualy procedure, how it changed over time, differences between the various regions, and much, much more.
+There is much more to write about; armor and heraldry during tournaments, how tournaments were organized, the actually procedure, how it changed over time, differences between the various regions, and much, much more.
 There are lots of historical examples, pictorial and textual sources so we do have a fairly decent idea how those tournaments worked.
 But that would make this article a bit too long

 If you want to look at some historical depictions or a tournament I can recommend the King René’s Tournament Book or Das Hausbuch der Herren von Hallwil)